smabbett/starter-movie-front-end/README.md

 # WeLoveMovies Frontend Application

 This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.
+Installation, follow the instructions below.

 ## Installation